-If you have been hurt, abused, or manipulated; (haven’t we all in some way?) why not talk to God and tell Him…”That…what happened to me, was Not OK.”..And begin your proecess of The Best Revenge…Get better, heal, and be happy!
+If you have been hurt, abused, or manipulated; (haven’t we all in some way?) why not talk to God and ask what steps should you take to complete your healing process.
+And get the best revenge, Set yourself FREE!